SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 If a consumer's token is not shared, the consumer is an *exclusive* consumer.
 Only one consumer client can connect using an exclusive token.
 An attempt to connect further consumers with the same exclusive token results in an error.
-An exclusive consumer receives a copy of all notifications from the subscription its token is for.
+An exclusive consumer receives a copy of all notifications from subscription topic its token is for.

 If a consumer's token is shared, the consumer is a *shared consumer*.
 Additional consumer clients can connect using the same token.
-If only one shared consumer is connected, it receives a copy of all notifications from the subscription.
+If only one shared consumer is connected, it receives a copy of all notifications from the subscription topic.
-As additional consumer clients connect using the same token, the consumers' notification load is rebalanced so that each consumer receives a non-overlapping subset (share) of the notifications from the subscription.
+As additional consumer clients connect using the same token, the consumers' notification load is rebalanced so that each consumer receives a non-overlapping subset (share) of the notifications from the subscription topic.
 The set of consumers sharing a token can be thought of as a single logical consumer.
-Collectively, the set receives all notifications for the subscription.
+Collectively, the set receives all notifications for the subscription topic.

 The notification load is spread across the shared consumers according to the ID of the source that generated the notification, typically a device ID.
 All notifications for a given ID will be delivered to the same consumer.
 Each consumer may receive notifications for many different IDs.